wloderhose/TableViewScrollAndSelect/README.md

 * `shouldUseEstimatedRowHeightWhenScrolling`: A Boolean value indicating whether to use the estimated row height or actual row height of your table view rows in order to fine tune scrolling.

-* `customConstraintClosure`: A closure returning a custom set of constraints to use instead of the defaults.
+* `customConstraintClosure`: A closure returning a custom set of constraints to use for the touch view instead of the defaults.

 ## Debug Mode